abhinavjdwij/Payroll-Accounting-Software/README.md

-# Visual-Basic-6.0
+# Payroll-Accounting-VisualBasic6

-This repository consists of my projects in Visual Basic 6.0
+Payroll Accounting Software created in Visual Basic 6.0 as a college project.